 There seems to be general agreement that the last decade in Europe and the US was characterized by the spreading of "populism".
-The broader phenomenon of populism has been analysed in detail in social sciences, political sciences, sociology, history and psychology.
-The definitions and the historical overview provided e.g. in the German and English versions of Wikipedia illustrate the diversity of approaches to the analysis and of the connotations associated with the term "populism".
-For the sake of space, we do not develop the broader aspects of populism here.
-We just note that populism is by no means a new phenomenon and has many faces.
-What are takeaways with regard to a definition of "economic populism"?
+The broader phenomenon of populism has been analysed in detail in social sciences, political sciences, sociology, history and even psychology.
+The definitions and the historical overview provided e.g. in the German and English versions of Wikipedia already illustrate the diversity of approaches to analysis and connotations associated with the term